How to develop and maintain a resilient mindset

 • Look after yourself or you won’t reach your full potential.

-Listen to Heather Wildman talking to Peter Green in episode 2 of Farming Focus - also available on Spotify or Apple podcasts.
+Listen to Heather Wildman talking to Peter Green on season 1 episode 2 of Farming Focus - also available on Spotify or Apple podcasts.

 Topics